NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Repository.md

 ## Filtering a Set of Files ##

-As most users are searching for specific type of file, a set of commonly-used default facet cards can be used in the left panel of the Repository tool to allow users to filter the files presented in the table on the right.
-The facet cards are as follow:
+As most users are searching for specific types of files, a set of commonly-used default facet cards can be used in the left panel of the Repository tool to allow users to filter the files presented in the table on the right.
+The facet cards are as follows:

 * **Experimental Strategy**: Experimental strategies used for molecular characterization of the cancer
 * **WGS Coverage**: Range of coverage for WGS aligned reads